awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-xray-group.md

 # AWS::XRay::Group<a name="aws-resource-xray-group"></a>

 Use the `AWS::XRay::Group` resource to specify a group with a name and a filter expression\.
+Groups enable the collection of traces that match the filter expression, can be used to filter service graphs and traces, and to supply Amazon CloudWatch metrics\.

 ## Syntax<a name="aws-resource-xray-group-syntax"></a>